Become an Orientation Leader

 All applicants participate in an individual interview as part of the hiring process.
-Candidates can sign up for an individual interview by clicking on the link in the confirmation email they receive after submitting an application.
+Candidates receive information about signing up for an interview after completing the application.

 Step 3 - Group Interview

 All applicants participate in a group interview as part of the hiring process.
-Candidates can sign up for a group interview by clicking on the link in the confirmation email they receive after submitting an application.
+Candidates will receive information about signing up for an interview after completing the application.

 Step 4 - Notification and Acceptance